Google releases new TensorFlow Object Detection API

 Google, Facebook and Apple have been pouring resources into these mobile models.
 Last fall, Facebook announced its Caffe2Go framework for building models to run on smartphones — the first big implementation of this was Facebook’s Style Transfer.
 This spring at I/O, Google released TensorFlow lite, it’s version of a streamlined machine learning framework.
 And most recently at WWDC, Apple pushed out CoreML, its attempt to reduce the difficulty of running machine learning models on iOS devices.

-Of course Google’s public cloud offerings give it differentiated positioning with respect to both Facebook and Google, and it’s not new to delivering computer vision services at scale vis-à-vis its Cloud Vision API.
+Of course Google’s public cloud offerings give it differentiated positioning with respect to both Facebook and Apple, and it’s not new to delivering computer vision services at scale vis-à-vis its Cloud Vision API.

 Today’s TensorFlow object detection API can be found here.
 Google wants to make it extra easy to play with and implement so the entire kit comes prepackaged with weights and a Jupyter notebook.